 - Submit all the documents to provide proof of eligibility for the course such as academic transcripts, SOP, LOR etc

 Must Read: Universities Issuing CAS Letters Under 2000!

 Is Transferring to a New University Worthwhile?

-If you’re having a hard time at your college or chosen course, then relocating colleges is a good idea.
-Transferring universities comes with its own costs and benefits; students should consider a transfer if they are getting their desired course and if the prospective university offers better placements, job opportunities and has a better reputation for the chosen program.
-The best way to decide is to brainstorm the idea with professors, friends, families or educational counselors before taking the big step.
+If you’re having a hard time at your college or chosen course, then relocating to college is a good idea.
+Transferring universities comes with its own costs and benefits; students should consider a transfer if they are getting their desired course and if the prospective university offers better placements, and job opportunities and has a better reputation for the chosen program.
+The best way to decide is to brainstorm the idea with professors, friends, families or educational counsellors before taking the big step.

 Financial Ramifications For Students

 Even if it seems self-evident, you must remember to notify student finance about the change in circumstances.
 Depending on the specifics, this may entail starting a new application for finance, which, if you apply late in the day, may entail resubmitting financial information and other documents they require.
 If you apply to finish your degree elsewhere without repeating or restarting a year, your financial eligibility should not be affected.

 If you apply to start or repeat a year elsewhere, your “gift” year of funds will be used.
 Everyone only gets one year of gifts, so plan accordingly.
 This suggests that you must be assured that changing universities/courses is the best option for you.
 If you’re hesitant or undecided, talk to your present university about suspending your studies for a year – you can suspend your studies while also holding a delayed offer to give yourself more time to make the best option.